Jul 11, 2014

 Up to date, in July 2014 Norrie launched his debut album The Road Dance and where better to do so than his home festival – the Hebfest in Stornoway on the Isle of Lewis.

 Norrie MacIver’s solo album features some of the best musicians in the country, including Brian MacApline who co-produced the album with him.
 Norrie will be joined on stage by Alyn Cosker (drums) Ross Saunders (bass) Brian McAlpine (piano) Ben Holloway (Electric Guitar) Megan Henderson (fiddle) Nathon Jones (Dobro) and fellow Lewisman, James MacKenzie (pipes/whistles).

-Celtic Music Radio Album of the Week, Saturday 25 May 5.00pm and 12 midnight and Monday 27 May at 6.00pm.
+Celtic Music Radio Album of the Week, Saturday 12 July at 12 noon and 12 midnight and on Monday 14 July at 7.00pm.